MooersLab/writingContract/README.md

 1. One approach is to use an accountability mechanism of reporting one's progress to another person.
 This can be done via the means of reciprocal writing contracts with the other person.
-This works best with two people who was closely matched in the strength of their daily writing habit.
+This works best with two people who was closely matched in the strength of their daily writing habit. *This site provides template contracts for the first approach.*

 2. Another solution is to pay hundreds of dollars a year to participate in a on-line writing club where the members of a group hold each other accountable.
 Most of the people who join such groups are stuggling with sticking to a schedule.